What will happen to my child if I die?

 A good alternative for many parents is to create a trust for their children.
 Trust assets can be held by a trustee without the expense of a guardianship.
 The trustee can be a trusted family member or friend.
 It can even be the person who select to be your child’s legal guardian should you pass away.
 Often, this is the preferred option for parents.

-If you need to either designate someone to take care of your kids if you pass away or look into a trust for your children, reach out to an estate planning attorney for more information.
+If you need to either designate someone to take care of your kids if you pass away or look into a trust for your children, reach out to an estate planning lawyer for more information.

 Previous